gaurav5268/SQLDatabase-Insight-/README.md

-# Natural Language Database Insights Project (Text-to-SQL + CSV Dataset)
+# Natural Language Database Insights Project

+project demo -

 A database insights and analytics project that allows users to explore and analyze structured database records using natural-language queries.